When it comes to parenting, I feel like mothers and fathers are always hearing what they shouldn’t be doing.

 Telling a child what you can, cannot, are, and are not willing to let them do communicates boundaries in a clear, kind way.
 These boundaries are crucial for creating a safe place in which discovery and growth can take place.

 Another phrase that greatly aids in setting limits with love is telling our children what we need them to do instead of barking orders that often end in threats, bribes or shame, if they choose not to do as we ask.

 What’s important to keep in mind, is that this pushback is a natural and important part of their development.

-However, when our children don’t have a choice but to sit down in their car seat when it’s time to leave for an appointment we’re running late to, or open their mouth when it’s time to brush their teeth, it’s best to communicate with clarity.
+However, when our children don’t have a choice but to sit down in their car seat when it’s time to leave for an appointment we’re running late to, or refuse to open their mouth when it’s time to brush their teeth, it’s best to communicate with empathetic clarity.

 If I’m met with an arched back when I go to buckle my toddler in her car seat, I first audibly acknowledge the message of obvious dislike she is communicating, before telling her, “I need you to sit down so I can buckle you.”

 And when we’re brushing her teeth, I might say, “Okay, now I need you to open your mouth reeeeeaaaally wide so I can get the teeth in the very back!
 I think I can still see some leftover sandwich back there — time to scrub it alllll off.”

 This is a phrase my 18-month-old uses daily — often after dropping something onto the ground.

 Whether she does so intentionally or not, I refrain from quickly jumping up, reaching down and handing it back to her.

 Instead, I trust in her competence and ability to problem-solve, and do so by joining in her experience before asking her how she plans to handle it.